 I saw visions in the night and, behold, One like the Son of man came with the clouds of heaven, and came to the Ancient of Days . . .
 (Daniel 7:13, HBFV throughout)

-Verse 13 refers to two distinct Beings, one is called 'the Son of man', and the other is the one referred to as the "ancient of days."
+Verse 13 refers to two distinct Beings.
 King David, more than three hundred years before Daniel wrote these words, spoke of these two individuals.
-He wrote, "The LORD said unto my Lord, 'Sit at My right hand until I make Your enemies as Your footstool'" (Psalm 110:1).
+He wrote, "The Lord said unto my Lord, 'Sit at My right hand until I make Your enemies as Your footstool'" (Psalm 110:1).

 This verse in Psalm 110 references three people, although in English it is a bit confusing since the same word is used to reference two distinct individuals.
 There is David, who is the narrator.
 There is "the Lord" (Strong's Concordance #H3068) which in the Hebrew is the word Jehovah.
 Additionally, there is "my Lord" (Strong's #H113), which in the Hebrew is Adoni.
 The word Adoni means sovereign or master.

 Who is David's Lord ("my Lord") in Psalm 110 who serves "the Lord?"
 We find our answer in the New Testament.
 The focus of the first chapter in Hebrews is Christ and establishing the fact that he is the Savior of Man.
 The chapter uses the same verse found in Psalm 110 when it states, "God, Who spoke to the fathers at different times . . . has spoken to us in these last days by His Son (Jesus) . . .
 But unto which of the angels did He ever say, 'Sit at My right hand, until I make Your enemies a footstool for Your feet'?"
 (Hebrews 1:13).

 Clearly, the "my Lord" of Psalm 110 was the Being who became Jesus Christ.
 Who, then, was the other Being who was Lord over David's Lord?
 It is the ancient of days, whom we refer to as God the Father.
 Christ himself testified to the fact that the Father was greater than or over him (John 10:29, 14:28).